Metric and topological entropy bounds for optimal coding of stochastic dynamical systems: An information-theoretic and probability-theoretic approach

-It is evident that $P(\tau_C(1) < \infty)=1$ by a repeated use of (\ref{boundJ}), since the event $\tau_C(1)=\infty$ would imply an infinite number of violating the event whose probability is lower bounded by (\ref{boundJ}).
-Thus, $P(\eta_C \geq 1)=1$.
-Since $w_t$ is i.i.d., by a repeated use of (\ref{boundJ}) and induction,
+It follows that $P(\tau(1) < \infty)=1$ by a repeated use of \eqref{eq_boundJ}, since the event $\tau(1)=\infty$ would imply that the event (whose probability is lower bounded by \eqref{eq_boundJ}) would be avoided infinitely many times leading to a zero measure.
+Thus, $P(\eta \geq 1) = 1$.
+By a repeated use of \eqref{eq_boundJ} and induction if $P(\eta \geq k-1) = 1$, we have that